DavidHoenisch/flicker/README.md

 # Flicker

 A lightweight, high-performance log shipping agent written in Rust.
-Flicker efficiently tails multiple log files and ships them to HTTP endpoints with intelligent buffering.
+Flicker efficiently tails multiple log files and Docker container logs, shipping them to various destinations with intelligent buffering.

 ## Overview

 Flicker is designed to be a simple yet powerful log shipper similar to Filebeat or Fluentd, but with a focus on simplicity and performance.
-It reads log files from disk, buffers entries intelligently, and ships them in batches to configured HTTP destinations.
+It reads log files from disk and Docker container logs, buffers entries intelligently, and ships them in batches to configured destinations.

 ## Key Features

-### 🎯 Per-File Configuration
+### 🎯 Per-Source Configuration
-Each log file is configured independently with its own:
+Each log source (file or Docker container) is configured independently with its own:
 - Polling frequency
 - Buffer size
 - Flush interval
 - Destination endpoint
 - Regex filters (match/exclude patterns)

+### 🐋 Docker Container Support
+Capture logs directly from Docker containers:
+- Target containers by name or ID
+- Captures both stdout and stderr
+- Same buffering and filtering capabilities as file tailing
+- Ships to any supported destination

 ### 🔍 Regex-Based Filtering
 Powerful filtering to ship only relevant logs: